oatsoda/TeePee/README.md

 #### Query strings

-Query strings van either be included in the URL:
+Query strings can either be included in the URL:

 ```csharp
 teePeeBuilder.ForRequest("https://some.api/path/resource?filter=those")